maglietti/explore-ai3/tutorials/first-java-app/03-understanding-gtfs.md

 3. **Table Name**:
    We chose a clear, descriptive name (`vehicle_positions`) that follows SQL naming conventions.

+> [!note]
-> **Note**: We didn't create separate secondary indexes in this schema since our query patterns will primarily use the composite primary key.
+> We didn't create separate secondary indexes in this schema since our query patterns will primarily use the composite primary key.
 In a production system, you might add additional indexes for specific query patterns, such as a spatial index for geographic queries or an index on `route_id` for filtering by route.

 > **Checkpoint #3**: Review the schema design and ensure you understand:
 >